Baloch–Kurdish relations: History

-The Mazari tribe had two branches, the Kurd, of Kurdish origin, and the Balachani, of Baloch origin.
-The Mazari primarily lived in Pakistani Balochistan.
-The Kurd tribe of the Brahui Baloch had several branches.
-There was the Gorgezai, the Sahtakzai (which had the Bahdinzai, Khakizai, Ahmadzai, and Driszai, and Rahmatzai clans), the Madezai (which had the Khoedadzai clan), the Masudani, the Phullanzai, the Shadizai, the Shudanzai, the Muhammadzai, and the Zardazai.
-It had many more smaller subtribes and clans.
-The main Iranian Baloch tribes were the Baranzai, the Damani (Gamshadzai and Yarahmadzai confederacy), the Hot, the Ismailzai, the Kurd (Mirbalochzai, Sohrabzai, Ghulamshahzai), the Lashari, the Nushirwani, the Rigi, the Rais, and the Taukhi.
+Hussain Kurd, a respected Safavid military commander who fought in India against Akbar for seven years, returning to Iran as a hero.
+According to Haji Amir Khan, chief of the Kurds of Sarhad, Hussain Kurd killed a man in a court over a dispute about a chair, which caused Shah Abbas I to exile him, his brather Otalan, and other members of the Qalkhani tribe with their wives and children.
+The Kurds were based on an elevated plateau, where with the support of neighboring Baloch tribes, could have launched raids in every direction.
+The Kurds were led by a Hakem, who was more powerful than a Sardar.
+However, the Kurds were also led by a Sardar after the Iranian government banned the use of Hakem.
+After the death of Nadir Shah, The tribes rapidly grew and had developed more clans.
+George Curzon stated that "Captain Jennings found Serhad to be inhabited by Baluch, Kurd, and Brahui tribes.
+All were Sunnis, all detested the Persians, all subsisted upon rapine; and the Persian authority amounted to little more than a prudent recognition of local chieftains and an occasional armed expedition for the collection of revenue.
+In 1893, Sykes noted that "raids, rebellions, and blood feuds have depopulated it, even the orchards having been cut down for fuel.
+Balochistan was handed over to Iran in 1924 by the British but did not become under Iranian control until 1935 due to Baloch uprisings.
+In the following period, the solidarity Baloch of Balochistan and Kurds of Kurdistan, with the Baloch and Kurds staunchly supporting each other against the Iranian government in the 20th century.

-Both the Baloch and Kurds claimed descent from the Medes.
-Their folklore also made mentions of the Alborz mountains, and Kurdish and Balochi were the only languages in which the word "borz" meant "high".
+Baloch and Kurds claimed descent from the Medes.
+Their folklore also made mentions of the Alborz mountains, and Balochi Kurdish were only languages in which the median word "borz" were which meant "high".
 Both folklores claimed that their ancestors belonged to the same tribes.
-There were conflicting claims about whether the Baloch were descendants of the Kurds, or whether the Kurds were descendants of the Baloch.
-However, the general claims were that neither group descended from the other, rather they had common ancestors and split after the migrations.
+However, the general claim they had common ancestors and split after the migrations.
 DNA samples of Baloch and Kurds in the 2010s confirmed a relation.

 The most argued hypothesis on the localization of the ethnic territory of the Kurds was D.N.
 Mackenzie's theory, proposed in the early 1960s.
-It regarded the common phonetic isoglosses shared by Kurdish, Persian, and Balochi.
+It regarded the common phonetic isoglosses shared by Baloch, Persian, and Kurdish.
 D.N.
-Mackenzie proposed the creation of Kurdish-Persian-Balochi, which would have been a branch of the Northwestern Iranian languages consisting of Kurdish, Persian, and Balochi.
-He claimed that they had common ancestors, and that the Persians originated from the province of Fars, Kurds originated from the northwestern portion of Luristan province or the province of Isfahan, while the Balochis originated from western Iran close to Kurdistan.
-However, only Kurdish and Balochi were classified as Northwestern Iranian, while Persian was classified as Southwestern Iranian.
-Other Northwestern Iranian languages close to Kurdish and Balochi included the Semnani languages and the Caspian languages.
+Mackenzie proposed the creation of Balochi-Persian-Kurdish, which would have been a branch of the Northwestern Iranian languages.
+However, only Balochi and Kurdish classified as Northwestern Iranian languages, while Persian was classified as Southwestern Iranian.
+Other Northwestern Iranian languages close to Balochi and Kurdish the Semnani languages and the Caspian languages.